W0823713/Web452_ASP.net_0823713_assignment/README.md

   - 09:00 AM: Scaffold Sock pageswas the first real problem i faced as it was just not happening it took a lot of trial and error.
   -  Implemented controller actions for listing socks, viewing individual sock details, and potentially adding, updating, or deleting socks.
 These actions enable various user interactions.
 As updatind allowed to update the information about of the sokcs such as prices.
 And delete also if we decide to not keep any kind of product.

+**Initial Migration**
+ - 10:00 AM: Started migration which was a very crucial step in the assignment to push the data into database

+                 Add-Migration InitialCreate
+                 Update-Database

 **Add Search**
 - 10:30 AM: Enhanced the user experience by implementing search functionality, enabling users to find specific socks based on criteria such as name or price.
 Search functionality improves the catalog's usability.

 **Add a New Field**
 - 11:45 AM: Extended the attributes of sock products by adding a new field.
 This could include specifying sock material, size, color, or any other attribute that enriches the product information.
+I went for the ratings where it shows the rating in half-rating scale of 1-5 (poor to excellent).
+It was not easy as i faced many errors creating it.

 **Add Validation**
-- 13:00 PM: Implemented data validation to ensure that user inputs are accurate and conform to predefined rules.
+- 13:00 PM: Implemented data validation to ensure that data inputs are accurate and conform to predefined rules.
 Validation helps maintain data integrity and the quality of sock product information.
+A basic example is price where if the input is words instead of numbers it will show in red text below to fix it.

 **Examine Details and Delete**
-- 14:30 PM: Implemented functionality to allow users to view detailed information about sock products and the ability to remove socks from the catalog.
+- 14:30 PM: Implemented functionality to allow users to view detailed information about sock products and the ability to delete socks from the catalog.
 This step completes the CRUD operations for sock products.

+**Added about us page**
+- 15:00 I added about us page describing the fictional company, corporate headquarters, staff and general description of the product.
+It was a mandatory step in the assignment.
+Then linked it to the navigation bar of the home page.

 **CSS Customization**
 - 15:30 PM: Played with CSS to enhance the visual design of all application pages, creating a more appealing user experience.
+Added additional font to enhance the look and was compulsory.
+Then i tried to add css to the table just to try it and it went really well so i decided to keep it as it is.

+**Added Images**
+- 16:30 PM Added images to the home page to enhance the look of the first page and i added them in poloroid format surrounding each other and linked the table on the middle of the page below heading and above the images.

+      *(Done for the day)*

 **Deployment to Azure and Issue Resolution**
+- 7th October 2023
-- **Deployment to Azure:** Successfully deployed the application to Azure, making it accessible online.
+- 10:00 AM **Deployment to Azure:** Successfully deployed the application to Azure, making it accessible online.
 All pages are visible to users.

 - **Issue with Table Display:** An error occurred while processing requests in the deployed Azure environment.
 The error message received is as follows:

        An error occurred while processing your request.